UnfavorableEnhancer/Project-Luminext/README.md

 ### DISCLAIMER
 *Project Luminext has no relationship with Lumines™ series and wasn't endorsed by it's respective owners: Enhance, Resonair and BNEI, nor any of their affiliates.
-We're not intending to replace original series and please, if you want real Lumines™ remake, check out Lumines Remastered instead: https://luminesremastered.com*
+We're not intending to replace original series and please, if you want real Lumines™ remake, check out [Lumines Remastered](https://luminesremastered.com) instead.*

 ## Contribution
 There are several ways to contribute to the Luminext project: